srirangav/displayutil/README.txt

 README
 ------

-displayutil v0.1.0
+displayutil v0.2.0
 By Sriranga Veeraraghavan <ranga@calalum.org>

-displayutil is a command line utility for retrieving information about, enabling, or disabling darkmode, grayscale, and night shift on MacOS X systems.
+displayutil is a command line utility for retrieving information about, enabling, or disabling darkmode, grayscale, nightshift, and truetone on MacOS X systems.
 It can also list some information about active displays.

 Usage: